City of Rochester-upon-Medway

-Rochester-upon-Medway was a local government district in north Kent, England from 1974 to 1998.
+Rochester-upon-Medway was a non-metropolitan district in north Kent, England from 1974 to 1998.
 It covered Rochester, Chatham, Luton, Lordswood, Walderslade, Strood and the Hoo Peninsula.

-The district was formed as the District of Medway under the Local Government Act 1972 on 1 April 1974, as a merger of the municipal borough and city of Rochester, the borough of Chatham and most of Strood Rural District.
+The district was formed as Medway under the Local Government Act 1972 on 1 April 1974, as a merger of the Municipal Borough of Rochester, the borough of Chatham and most of Strood Rural District.
 The district council was granted a charter entitling it to be known as the Borough of Medway, and preserving the mayoralties of Rochester and Chatham.

 Name change and city status

 On creation in 1974 the new Medway Borough Council applied to inherit the city status of Rochester, but this was refused.
 Instead, special letters patent were granted on 18 March 1974, which declared that the existing area would continue to constitute the City of Rochester, notwithstanding its abolition as a local government authority.
 In rejecting the council's application, the Home Office noted that it might be possible to extend city status to the entire borough in the future, provided that "Rochester" feature in its name.

 On 3 December 1979 the Medway Borough Council passed a resolution renaming the district as the Borough of Rochester-upon-Medway, and on 25 January 1982 further letters patent were issued declaring that in future: